Zephyr RTOS Course: Understanding the Fundamentals

 - Creating out of tree applications

-- Creating custom modules
+- Creating custom basic modules

 - Exercise: Creating west manifest application repository